shivamGupta-25/Sales-Data-Cleaning-Using-SQL/README.md

 Sales Data: The main dataset utilized for analysis is the "Sales.xlsx" file, encompassing comprehensive information regarding each sale conducted by the company across multiple months.

 ### Utilized SQL Queries
+The following SQL queries were employed for various data operations:

 - SELECT: Used for data retrieval and viewing
 - DELETE: Employed for eliminating redundant or erroneous data entries
 - Common Table Expressions (CTEs): Utilized for constructing temporary result sets, aiding in complex data manipulations.